davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 {{other-mitigations}} discuss other mitigations for applications where this option is not available.

-X.509 implementations are additionally
-RECOMMENDED to omit policy qualifiers from the output, as this simplifies the process.
-Note {{Section 4.2.1.4 of RFC5280}} conversely recommends that certificate authorities omit policy qualifiers from policy information terms.
+X.509 implementations MAY omit policy qualifiers from the output to simplify processing.
+Note {{Section 4.2.1.4 of RFC5280}} already recommends that certification authorities omit policy qualifiers from policy information terms.
-This document reiterates this and RECOMMENDS that certificate authorities omit the policyQualifiers field in PolicyInformation structures.

 # Updates to RFC 5280 {#updates}